Book a demo

 The IQ process involves a meticulous review of equipment documentation, such as manuals and specifications, to confirm that everything aligns with the intended use.
 This includes checking power sources, utilities, and environmental conditions to guarantee optimal functionality.
 A well-executed IQ ensures that the foundation for the subsequent qualification phases is solid and compliant with industry standards.

-The Role of OQ (Operational Qualification)
+The role of OQ (Operational qualification)

 Operational Qualification (OQ) builds upon the foundation laid by IQ.
 In this phase, the focus shifts to verifying that the equipment or system operates within its specified limits under actual working conditions.
 OQ is crucial for identifying and addressing any deviations from intended performance, ensuring the reliability and consistency of the system.